 About the Division

 The Division of World Languages, Literatures and Cultures provides leadership and vision and fosters interdisciplinary interactions for its constituent units, which have missions closely allied with one another.
 Approximately 65 tenure-line and non-tenure-line teachers and scholars compose the Division's faculty.
-Professor Russell Ganim is Director of the Division.
+Professor Jill Beckman is Interim Director of the Division.
 The Division also administers the Language Media Center, which is a resource unit for students and faculty in all of the constituent units.